Bring College to ME

-- Bring College to ME: delivering targeted degree programs on an intermittent basis to under-served areas of the state;
+Bring College to ME enables Maine’s community colleges to offer degree or certificate programs on an intermittent basis to areas of the state underserved by higher education.

 Maine’s community colleges offer an increasing number of courses and programs designed to meet the growing demand for skilled workers in green technologies.
-New programs include wind power technology at NMCC and energy services technology and sustainable agriculture at KVCC.
-In addition, WCCC offers an associate degree program in adventure recreation and tourism.
+Programs include wind power technology at NMCC and energy services technology and sustainable agriculture at KVCC.
+In addition, both EMCC and WCCC offer programs in adventure recreation and tourism.
 Many MCCS trade and technical programs include an emphasis on green technologies and sustainability.
-To learn more about these and other green opportunities available through Maine’s community colleges contact the admissions office at your local community college or the business and industry departments.
+To learn more about these and other opportunities at Maine’s community colleges, contact the admissions office or business and industry divisions at your local community college.